 When you are using a VPN, you can sometimes experience a reduction in your online speeds.

-However, the strike may be due to several factors, such as what kind of protocol you choose, how secure the encryption is, and the distance of your location from the virtual private network server.
+However, the strike could also be thanks to several factors, like what quite protocol you select , how secure the encryption is, and therefore the distance of your location from the virtual private network server.

 Although lower Internet connection speeds may be unnoticeable at times, it’s still essential to get ready for a potential drop.